 Daniel Handler is the author of the novels The Basic Eight, Watch Your Mouth, Adverbs, and, We Are Pirates about which Neil Gaiman says “Honest and funny, dark and painful.
 We Are Pirates reads like the result of a nightmarish mating experiment between Joseph Heller and Captain Jack Sparrow.
 It's the strangest, most brilliant offering yet from the mind behind Lemony Snicket.”
 He also wrote with Maira Kalman, Why We Broke Up, which won the Michael J. Printz Honor.
 Additionally he worked with Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, and Weather Weather.
 Handler also edited The Best Nonrequired Reading of 2014, which includes an introduction by Lemony Snicket.
 His newest novel is All the Dirty Parts.
 He is currently working on a novel titled Stern Grove (Bloomsbury, Spring 2019).

 As Lemony Snicket, he has written the best-selling series All The Wrong Questions as well as A Series of Unfortunate Events, which has sold more than 60 million copies.
 He is currently working on a stand-alone book in the A Series of Unfortunate Events world titled Poison for Breakfast (Fall 2019, Little Brown).
 A Series of Unfortunate Events was the basis of a feature film starring Jim Carrey and Meryl Streep, with Jude Law as Lemony Snicket.
-Netflix has produced a new original series based on A Series of Unfortunate Events which premiered on January 13, 2017.
+Netflix has produced a critically acclaimed original series based on A Series of Unfortunate Events which premiered on January 13, 2017.